My daughter had many fun Mermaid Under the Sea Party Activities at her fourth birthday party.

 First, as everyone arrived and got settled, the kids got to snack off of the banquet table.

 I had The Little Mermaid playing on the TV until most of our guests were there.

-The food I served are detailed here: Mermaid Under the Sea Party Food.
+The food I served is detailed here: Mermaid Under the Sea Party Food.

 Beach Ball Parachute Game

 The first activity we played was a beach ball parachute game.

 I got a king sheet (blue for the ‘water’) and 3 beach balls.
 I ordered them here on Amazon.

 The kids all held the sheet and the goal was to move the sheet up and down like waves and yet keep the beach balls on the sheet.

 Some of the mermaids decided to take a swim under the ‘water’/sheet.